bbauska/JS-Notes4-Pros/README.md

 target="_blank" rel="noopener noreferrer">
 lexically scoped</a>; this means that their <b>this</b> Binding is bound to the context of the surrounding scope.
-That is to say, whatever <b>this</b> refers to can be preserved by using an arrow function.
-Take a look at the following example.
-The class Cow has a method that allows for it to print out the sound it makes after 1 second.</p>
+That is to say, whatever <b>this</b> refers to can be preserved by using an arrow function.</p>
+<p>Take a look at the following example.
+The class Cow has a method
+that allows for it to print out the sound it makes after 1 second.</p>
 <!-- page 338 -->